edsomjr/TEP/Grafos/problems/USACO_764/script.md

 \bbtext{Procurando por danças bovinas populares, o fazendeiro John decidiu ensinar a suas vacas a ``Misturada Bovina''.
 A Misturada Bovina consiste em alinhar suas $N$ vacas $(1\leq N\leq 100.000)$ em uma linha, em alguma ordem.
 Então elas executam sucessivas ``misturas'', cada uma delas potencialmente reordenando as vacas.
 Para que as vacas possam se localizar com mais facilidade, o fazendeiro John marcou posições na linha com números de $1\ldots N$, de modo que a primeira vaca se alinhe na posição $1$, a próxima na posição $2$, e assim por diante, até a posição $N$.}

 ## Text

-\bbenglish{A shuffle is described with $N$ numbers, $a_1\ldots a_N$, where a cow in position $i$ moves to position $a_i$ during the shuffle (and so, each $a_i$ is in the range $1\leq N$).
+\bbenglish{A shuffle is described with $N$ numbers, $a_1\ldots a_N$, where a cow in position $i$ moves to position $a_i$ during the shuffle (and so, each $a_i$ is in the range $1\ldots N$).
 Every cow moves to its new location during the shuffle.
 Unfortunately, all the $a_i$'s are not necessarily distinct, so multiple cows might try to move to the same position during a shuffle, after which they will move together for all remaining shuffles.}

 \vspace{0.1in}

 \bbenglish{Farmer John notices that some positions in his lineup contain cows in them no matter how many shuffles take place.
 Please help him count the number of such positions.}

+## Text

+\bbtext{Uma mistura é descrita por $N$ números, $a_1\ldots a_N$, onde a vaca que ocupa a posição $i$ se move para a posição $a_i$ durante a mistura (e assim por diante, cada $a_i$ está no intervalo $1\ldots N$).
+Cada vaca se move para sua nova localização durante a mistura.
+Infelizmente, os $a_i$'s não são necessariamente distintos, de modo que múltiplas vacas podem tentar se move para a mesma posição durante a mistura, e após isso elas deve se mover juntas durante todas as misturas restantes.}

+\vspace{0.1in}

+\bbtext{O fazendeiro John notou que algumas posições na linha sempre tinham vacas sobre elas independentemente do número de misturas feitas.
+Por favor o ajude a contar o número de tais posições.}

 ## Text